My husband and I don’t celebrate Valentine’s Day.

 Think about it.

-The first stories we hear as little children are romantic fantasies in which female protagonists are either stolen princesses or damsels in distress that must be rescued by either a prince on a white horse or a knight in shiny armor.
+The first stories we hear as little children are romantic fantasies in which female protagonists are either stolen princesses or damsels in distress who must be rescued by either a prince on a white horse or a knight in shiny armor.
 We’re all raised on fairy tales.

 As teenagers, we’re served more of the same.
 From Roman Holiday and Breakfast at Tiffany’s to Runaway Bride and Notting Hill to The Notebook and La La Land, the movie industry has done a pretty swell job at keeping our romantic expectations awfully high.